Lira Clinical Protocol

 - Designed for autism, ADHD, and AuDHD presentations in women

-- Automatically computes diagnostic criteria and structures clinical reports
+- Organises information aligned with DSM-5-TR criteria and structures clinical reports

 - Reduces clinician workload by streamlining assessment and reporting structure, without compromising clinical depth or individual complexity